 The LGBTQ+ charities you need to know

-Discover the five LGBTQ+ charities you need to know in 2021.
+Discover the five LGBTQ+ charities you need to know.

 Founded in 1989, AKT serves LGBTQ+ young people who are homeless or living in a hostile environment.
 They’re support includes things such as providing emergency accommodation in crisis situations, mentorship programmes and helping young people to develop their skills and set goals to help them succeed in life.
 We're proud to have AKT as one of our charity partners for our book Notes on Love.